RRZE-HPC/DisCostiC-Sim/README.md

     * No intermediate tracing files requirement like any offline, trace-driven tools
     * No high memory requirement like any online tools that use the host architectures to execute code

-+ Last but not least, an open-source low entry cost lightweight simulator enabling model-based design-space exploration
++ Last but not least, an open-source low-entry cost lightweight simulator enabling model-based design-space exploration
 ```

 <a name="compilation-and-build"></a>